webvitalii/universio/readme.txt

 = 0.1 - 2016-04-30 =
-* initial release - Forked Activetab
+* initial release

 == Other Notes ==

-flexflux theme, copyright 2016 web-profile.net
+Flexflux theme, copyright 2016 webio.ca
-flexflux theme is distributed under the terms of the GNU GPL
+Flexflux theme is distributed under the terms of the GNU GPL

 = Bundled Resources: =